null2264/ThinkPad-L460-OpenCore/README.md

 - Wired Ethernet (using [Mausi](https://www.tonymacx86.com/resources/intelmausi.499/))
   **Note**: If your connection keep disconnecting, you may need to connect your Ethernet cable before turning on your laptop atleast once.
 After that it should work perfectly fine even after unplugging and plugging the cable in again
 - USB Tethering via [HoRNDIS](https://github.com/jwise/HoRNDIS)
+- Bluetooth (Try [Bluetooth Workaround](#bluetooth-workaround) if you get "Volume Hash Mismatch" error after waking from sleep, if it doesn't work you can always reboot to fix it)

 ### ⚠️ Partially Working
 - WiFi (using [AirportItlwm/itlwm](https://github.com/OpenIntelWireless/itlwm) or [AirPortOpenBSD](https://github.com/a565109863/AirPortOpenBSD))